 Understanding how to quickly and efficiently make sure your lot is ready for any sort of quick business pivot is key to ensuring the safety of patrons, employees, and your community. (§)

 Bob Lester is president and CEO of Dura-Seal, a sealcoating, asphalt, and concrete services company in Columbus, OH.
-He can be reached at BobLester@durasealohio.com.
+He can be reached at boblester@durasealohio.com.
+This is his first article for Facilities Manager.